This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Are you wondering about this regal London street name?
-It comes as a result of what it was used for in the past, as a private road used by King Charles II.
+This London street’s name comes as a result of what it was used for in the past, as a private road used by King Charles II.

-Kings Road is one for the royal lovers and people watchers.
-You can spend a day on Kings Road seeing how the other half in London lives, and you will not be disappointed.
-This street is rumoured to be the most expensive street in the city.
+Kings Road is one for royal lovers and people watchers.
+You can spend a day on Kings Road to see how the other half of London lives, and you will not be disappointed.
+This street is rumored to be the most expensive street in the city.